 Top Tip: If you’re running an e-commerce store, set up the e-commerce feature in Google Analytics.
 You’ll be able to track product and sale performance, transaction value and time to purchase.
 This can be enormously helpful for a remarketing campaign, where you catch potential customers who are interested in your products but haven’t yet made a purchase.

 Of all the Google marketing tools you should be using, Google Ads is the one with the greatest potential for ROI (return-on-investment) – if it’s managed well.
-Google Ads command 71% of the search market and 90% of the display market share: huge reach and enormous potential exposure.
+Google Ads command around 70% of the search market.

 Your options are search ads (ads that show in response to search queries on Google) and display ads (banner ads displayed on websites).
 What’s helpful is that you can measure almost everything on Google Ads, and see where every rand goes.
 There’s no long-term commitment, so you can run campaigns for a few days or even a few hours.
 If something isn’t working, you can pause it, and if something is working really well, you can increase your spend on it.
 Set your budget upfront so you don’t overspend.